Casey-Litmer/menucmd/README.md

+# MenuCMD
 ```commandline
 pip install menucmd
 ```

-TODO: Update docs!

-Getting Started
--
 -----------------------------------------------------------------------------------------------------
 MenuCMD is a library designed to easily create simple command line menus in a functional programming style.
-The main goal is to separate functions from the way in which they are composed by how the user navigates them.
+The main goal is to separate function definitions from the way they are composed via user input.
+It is currently the underlying basis of *PyTools4Windows (WIP)*.

 This module can be used in several ways: